-- Free identification cards for children ages 3 and older. - · Child safety seat inspections and installations. - Touch-a-truck display featuring hands-on exploration of a Tollway H.E.L.P. truck and snowplow. - Face painter. - Goodie bags and McDonald's treats.
+- Free identification cards for children ages 3 and older. - Child safety seat inspections and installations. - Touch-a-truck display featuring hands-on exploration of vehicles from more than 15 different agencies, including Bartlett police and fire vehicles a Tollway H.E.L.P. truck and snowplow. - Giveaways such as stickers, pens, Frisbees, glow sticks and squishy toys. - Photos with Nat the Knight, the National Night Out mascot. - Drawing for a free car seat.